Students exploring Wadi Rum, Jordan, on their year abroad. Photo taken by Durham graduate Poppy Taylor-Smith on their year abroad.

-Students on the BA programme in Modern Languages and Cultures with Year Abroad spend their third year in the country (or countries) whose language(s) they wish to continue studying in their final year, often splitting their year between two or even three countries.
+Students on many of our programmes spend their third year in the country (or countries) whose language(s) they wish to continue studying in their final year, often splitting their year between two or even three countries.
 Returning students describe the experience as absolutely transformative, not just for their language skills but for their confidence, personal development and future employability.

 During your second year, you will receive advice about which countries to go to and how long to spend there, as well as regular training and preparation for living abroad.